rplant8/documentchain/contrib/linearize/README.md

 TODO
 # Linearize
-Construct a linear, no-fork, best version of the Document Chain.
+Construct a linear, no-fork, best version of the Documentchain.
 The scripts run using Python 3 but are compatible with Python 2.

 ## Step 0: Install dms_hash